-Every armchair economist has ask the question, will a Great Depression happen again?
+Every armchair economist has asked the question, will a Great Depression happen again?
 It is certainly a worthy question.
-I will answer it not based on economics theory, as this would have to be a very large post.
+I will answer it not based on economic theory, as this would have to be a very large post.
 I am arguing that there will be no great Depression because history never repeats itself in exactly the same way.
 There will be something very different, but nothing like the next Great Depression.

 Many people want to make a name for themselves by predicting this (with timelines and all).
 It is even fun to hear about a little doom and gloom, like a big snow storm coming once you are hunkered down safe at home in your chair watching the news.
 But another economic collapse like the Great Depression of the 1930s will not happen. why?

 Does history teach us about the future?

 Many people cite the follow: